 THREE: a study lurking in the depths of internet, which again gave highly stressed volunteers the KSM-66 brand, and this time observed a 14% reduction in cortisol.

-FOUR: a growing pile of animal studies is similarly amazing for cortisol, but one 2000 study observed a direct reduction in mental stress and anxiety.
-In rats, the calming effects of ashwagandha were equal to the pharmaceutical anti-anxiety drug lorazepam, sold under the brand name Ativan.
+FOUR: a 2000 study on mice showed great benefits for mental stress and anxiety, even matching the pharmaceutical anti-anxiety drug lorazepam, sold under the brand name Ativan.
 Lorazepam is notorious for its side effects such as nightmares, headaches and depression, but ashwagandha was remarkably safe.

 FIVE: the most impressive study yet, albeit with a tiny sample size.
 A single 57 year old woman with an adrenal gland disorder was fed ashwagandha, and after six months of daily use, her bloodstream cortisol levels plummeted by 55%.